Should Selected Surging Technology Company Shares Still Be Bought?

 GrubHub (GRUB):

-Recent news that has most greatly powered Grubhub shares recently higher include 43-49% revenue growth to $197-205 million in Q4, up impressively from 32% YTY sales growth in both Q2 and Q3.
+Recent news that has most greatly powered GrubHub shares recently higher include 43-49% revenue growth to $197-205 million in Q4, up impressively from 32% YTY sales growth in both Q2 and Q3.

 These Q4 revenues would also be up a strong 21-26% sequentially.